 Not everyone responds to placebos, and it is not possible to predict who will respond; correlations between personality characteristics and response to placebos have been theorized but not well established.
 However, people who have a dependent personality and who want to please their clinicians may be more likely to report beneficial effects; those with a histrionic personality may be more likely to report any effect, good or bad.

 Many clinical trials compare an active treatment with a placebo.
 The apparent effects of the placebo are then subtracted from the apparent effects of the active treatment to identify the true treatment effect; to be meaningful, a clinically and statistically significant difference is required.
 In some studies, the placebo relieves the disorder in a high percentage of patients, making it more difficult to show the active treatment’s efficacy.

 Rarely today, when a clinician determines that a patient has a mild, self-limited disorder for which an active drug does not exist or is not indicated (eg, for nonspecific malaise or tiredness), a placebo may be prescribed.
-The reasoning is that the placebo satisfies patients’ demands for treatment without exposing them to potential adverse effects and often makes them feel better—due to the placebo effect or spontaneous improvement.
+The reasoning is that the placebo satisfies patients’ demands for treatment without exposing them to potential adverse effects Adverse Effects Obviously, a drug (or any medical treatment) should be used only when it will benefit a patient.
+Benefit takes into account both the drug's ability to produce the desired result (efficacy) and... read more and often makes them feel better—due to the placebo effect or spontaneous improvement.

 In clinical studies, the ethical consideration is whether a placebo should be given at all.
 When effective treatment exists (eg, opioid analgesics for severe pain), it is typically considered unethical to deprive study participants of treatment by giving a placebo; in such cases, control groups are given an active treatment.
 Because participants acknowledge in advance that they may be given a placebo, there is no concern about deception.